dearhive/MashShare/readme.txt

 == Changelog ==
+= 3.1.6 =
+* New: Create new filter mashsb_share_count
+* New: Plus button is span element instead div
+* New: Class mashsb-primary-buttons as wrapper for the large buttons

 = 3.1.5 =
 * Fix: Twitter title for floating sidebar and sharebar add-on is wrong when on frontpages with multiple blogposts